 - If you have a degree in another area, you may be able to study the Graduate Diploma in Science

-- Discover entry requirements, course details and study pathways for a degree in Astronomy, Biochemistry, Chemistry, Environmental Science, Physics
+- Discover entry requirements, course details and study pathways for a degree in Astronomy, Biochemistry, Chemistry, Environmental Science, Physics or Medicinal Chemistry.

 - Investigate potential career options depending on your science major.